Kelley Metabolic Protocol

-Dr. William Donald Kelley contended this cancer protocol had a 93 percent cure rate on newly diagnosed cancer patients, even including pancreatic cancer and liver cancer.
-How could it be that successful?
-The Kelley enzymes strip the unique protein coating off of cancer cells so the immune system can identify and kill the cancer cells.
+Dr. William Donald Kelley contended this cancer protocol had a 93 percent cure rate on cancer patients, even including pancreatic cancer and liver cancer.
+The Kelley theory is that enzymes strip the unique protein coating off of cancer cells so the immune system can identify and kill the cancer cells.

 So part of his program was an aggressive detox program, done in sequence, very carefully.
 He said you should wait six months before doing a gallbladder flush or you may put a patient into a healing crisis they cannot handle.

-The Kelley Protocol is not just taking enzymes but is a complete program that evaluates all aspects of a person with metastatic disease like cancer.
-It should be combined with a major cancer treatment, generally the Cellect-Budwig protocol.
+The Kelley Protocol is not just taking enzymes but is a complete program.
+It should be combined with a major cancer treatment.

-Why would it be important to combine the enzymes with the Cellect-Budwig protocol?
-It should be clearly understood that the 93 percent cure rate of Dr. Kelley was on cancer patients who were newly diagnosed.
-Typically, the cure rate on cancer patients who have had significant chemotherapy, radiation, and/or surgery is only half of the cure rate for newly diagnosed cancer patients.
+Why would it be important to combine the enzymes with another cancer treatment protocol?
+It should be clearly understood that the touted success the Kelley Metabolic Protocol had was with cancer patients who were newly diagnosed.
+Typically, cancer patients who have had significant chemotherapy, radiation, and/or surgery have had fewer successes, according to Dr. Kelley.

-Dr. Nicholas Gonzalez's book One Man Alone covers many of the worst Stage IV cancer patients Dr. Kelley helped cure with his program.
+Dr. Nicholas Gonzalez covers many of the worst Stage IV cancer patients Dr. Kelley treated with his program.
 The five years of study of the Dr. Kelley program convinced Dr. Gonzalez to follow the lead of Dr. Kelley, who died on Jan.
 30, 2005.
 His Metabolic Nutrition Group is still active, however.